eldridgea/blog/content/post/the-silent-ai-overlord-is-already-here.md

-+++
-author = "Eldridge Alexander"
-date = 2022-07-28T02:03:11Z
+---
+title: The Silent AI Overlord is Already Here
+date: 2022-07-28
+hero: "/img/ai.jpg"
-description = "The villain AI is here, but it's not what we thought it would be." draft = false hero = "/img/ai.jpg" slug = "the-silent-ai-overlord-is-already-here" title = "The Silent AI Overlord is Already Here"
+excerpt: The villain AI is here, but it's not what we thought it would be.

-+++
+authors:
+  - Hugo Authors

+---

 Every few months or years it seems like there’s at least a few news cycles devoted to how Artificial Intelligence is an existential threat to humanity.